-Lower urinary tract symptoms secondary (LUTS) to benign prostatic hyperplasia (BPH) increases significantly with age[1].
-The occurrence of moderate-to-severe LUTS occurs in about one quarter of men in their 50s, one third of men in their 60s, and about half of all men 80 years or older[2].
-While LUTS/BPH is often not life threatening, it can have a significant impact on quality of life and, when left untreated, may lead to serious complications such as infection, calculus formation, bleeding, urinary retention, and deterioration of renal function[2].
-Although medical therapy (alpha1-selective adrenergic receptor antagonists and in-combination with 5-alpha-reductase inhibitors for larger prostates) has remained the cornerstone of BPH therapy, undesired side-effect profiles, lifetime drug commitment and progression of LUTS must be considered during patient counseling[3].
+Lower urinary tract symptoms secondary (LUTS) to benign prostatic hyperplasia (BPH) increases significantly with age.1 The occurrence of moderate-to-severe LUTS occurs in about one-quarter of men in their 50s, one-third of men in their 60s, and about half of all men 80 years or older.2 While LUTS/BPH is often not life-threatening, it can have a significant impact on quality of life (QoL) and, when left untreated, may lead to serious complications, such as infection, calculus formation, bleeding, urinary retention, and deterioration of renal function.2 Although medical therapy (alpha1-selective adrenergic receptor antagonists and in-combination with 5-alphareductase inhibitors for larger prostates) has remained the cornerstone of BPH therapy, undesired side-effect profiles, lifetime drug commitment, and progression of LUTS must be considered during patient counselling.3

-Surgical management options for LUTS/BPH associated with prostates of small to moderate volume (<80 cc) are numerous and include traditional transurethral resection and laser endoscopic techniques (vaporization/enucleation), with varying success rates[2, 4].
-However, for men with significantly enlarged prostates (>80 cc), many of these options are neither safe nor efficacious and not recommended per CUA/EAU/AUA guidelines[4-6].
-Although not commonly performed in the modern era with access to less invasive alternatives, open simple prostatectomy (OSP) is an appropriate and effective treatment alternative for large prostates.
-OSP is the most invasive surgical method requiring not only abdominal-wall access, but longer hospitalization and catheterization with reported transfusion rates between 7-24% [7-10].
-Long-term complications include transient urinary incontinence (8-10%), bladder neck contracture and urethral stricture (5-6%)[4, 7, 8].
-Moreover, GreenLight XPS (Boston Scientific, Marlborough, MA, USA) photoselective vaporization (PVP) has been well studied as an alternative in large prostates, particularly for anticoagulated men[11], however risks of higher retreatment rates and need for conversion to transurethral resection due to intra-operative bleeding have been observed[11, 12].
-In addition, unless ejaculatory duct preservation is performed for PVP, most if not all patients will have retrograde ejaculation regardless of the modality that is used.
-Finally, Holmium enucleation of the prostate (HoLEP) has been extensively studied in RCTs to OSP for large prostates demonstrating significant and durable improvements in all voiding parameters, IPSS, and PSA reduction and can be used to treat men on anticoagulation and those with bleeding dyscrasia[13-15].
-There is a low reoperation rate (approximately 4 % for recurrent LUTS) with long follow-up (up to 7-8 years)[16].
-Unfortunately, despite compelling data, HOLEP has not been widely adopted largely due to a steep learning curve (estimated >20-50 cases)[16] often requiring fellowship training.
-Operating time, difficulty of the enucleation and need for intra-vesical morcellation seem the most important hurdles for a beginner[17].
+Surgical management options for LUTS/BPH associated with prostates of small to moderate volume (<80 cc) are numerous and include traditional transurethral resection and laser endoscopic techniques (vaporization/enucleation), with varying success rates.^{2,4} However, for men with significantly enlarged prostates (>80 cc), many of these options are neither safe nor effective and not recommended as per Canadian Urological Association (CUA), American Urological Association (AUA), and European Association of Urology(EAU) guidelines.
+4-6 Although not commonly performed in the modern era with access to less invasive alternatives, open simple prostatectomy (OSP) is an appropriate and effective treatment alternative for large prostates.
+OSP is the most invasive surgical method, requiring not only abdominal wall access, but longer hospitalization and catheterization, with reported transfusion rates from 7-24%.7-10 Long-term complications include transient urinary incontinence (8-10%), as well as bladder neck contracture and urethral stricture (5-6%).4,7,8 Moreover, GreenLight XPS (Boston Scientific, Marlborough, MA, U.S.) photoselective vaporization (PVP) has been wellstudied as an alternative in large prostates, particularly for anticoagulated men;11 however, risks of higher retreatment rates and need for conversion to transurethral resection due to intraoperative bleeding have been observed.^{11,12} In addition, unless ejaculatory duct preservation is performed for PVP, most, if not all patients will have retrograde ejaculation regardless of the modality that is used.

+Finally, holmium enucleation of the prostate (HoLEP) has been extensively studied in large prostates, demonstrating significant and durable improvements in all voiding parameters, completed International Prostate Symptom Score (IPSS), and prostate-specific antigen (PSA) reduction, and can be used to treat men on anticoagulation and those with bleeding dyscrasia.
+13-15 There is a low reoperation rate (approximately 4 % for recurrent LUTS) with long-term followup (up to 7-8 years).
+16 Unfortunately, despite compelling data, HoLEP has not been widely adopted, largely due to a steep learning curve (estimated >20-50 cases) 16 often requiring fellowship training.
+Operating time, difficulty of the enucleation, and need for intravesical morcellation seem the most important hurdles for a beginner.
+17